 If you haven't already, create your free New Relic account so that you can create your first synthetic monitor.

-Below, you can get a high-level overview of system requirements, how we protect data, and how you can segment monitoring capabilities by roles within an organization.
+Below, you can get a high-level overview of system requirements, how we protect data, and how you can control permissions.

 - Add and edit monitors.

-- Use our NerdGraph API or the synthetics REST API to manage monitors.
+- Use an API to manage your monitors.

 - Set up monitors from specific locations or for private servers.

 You can also use the host not reporting feature in infrastructure monitoring.
-This allows you to take advantage of enhanced monitoring options and be notified when New Relic has stopped receiving data from your hosts.
+This allows you to take advantage of enhanced monitoring options and be notified when we've stopped receiving data from your hosts.

 These are the seven types of synthetic monitors: